Vulcan Fossil Fuel CO₂ Emissions

 Time-Series Analysis

-We can now explore the total fossil fuel emission time series for our AOI.
+We can now explore the total fossil fuel emissions for our AOI.
 We can plot the data set using the code below:

 # Figure size: 10 is width, 5 is height.